matplotlib/matplotlib/doc/api/api_changes.rst

 The version of jquery bundled with the webagg backend has been upgraded from 1.7.1 to 1.11.3.
-If you are using the version of jquery bundled with webagg you will need to update you html files as such
+If you are using the version of jquery bundled with webagg you will need to update your html files as such

 .. code-block:: diff